Year-round, but peak is March-May and September-October

 Thousands of routes await on Moab’s otherworldly rock formations

 Moab is defined by its widely varied climbing.
 Splitter cracks, epic towers comprised of pristine sandstone, and canyoneering opportunities will leave you in awe.
 Located close to Arches and Canyonland National Parks, this section of stunning desert offers a lifetime of exploration.
 Experience routes ranging from beginner-friendly to advanced, backcountry multi-pitch.
 No matter your objectives, Moab will deliver.
-WIth literally thousands of routes at your fingertips, let a Moab rock climbing guide show you how to make the most out of this iconic destination.
+With literally thousands of routes at your fingertips, local rock climbing guides will help you make the best of your trip to Moab.

 Most Popular Itineraries

 Learn to Lead Course

 So, you’re looking to master your skills, and want to lead your group to the top?
 Guided rock climbing courses in Moab are the perfect fit.
 You’ll expand your knowledge of belays, discuss soft and hard catches, soft roping, utilizing rests, falling areas, and route finding — everything you need to be a good leader and simply climb better.

 Multi-Pitch Rock Climbing Day